dJPoida/ha-bom-weather-card/README.md

 - Responds to the `sun.sun` entity for Day / Night mode
 - Responds to the current theme to adjust for dark/light mode theme settings
+- Shows different values depending on the time of day (this is assumed behavior derived from observing the app and not verified as exactly how the BOM app behaves):
+  - 4am -> 12pm (Morning): Min / Max (Last night's min, Today's Max)
+  - 12pm -> 6pm (Afternoon): Max / Overnight Min (Today's Max, Tonight's Min)
+  - 6pm -> 4am (Evening): Overnight Min / Tomorrow's Max (Tonight's Min, Tomorrow's Max)

 # Development